 The users can define as many instantiations as they need for a templatized rewrite rule.

 Architectures allow the user to specify programs and transform them.
-To create an architecture, the user must create a new diagram file, selecting File > New > Example... > Architecture Diagram, and then choose the name for the file.
+To create an architecture, the user must create a new diagram file, by selecting File > New > Example... > Architecture Diagram, and then choose the name for the file.

 These allow the user to specify an initial architecture, to later transform.
 The interfaces used to specify the initial architecture must be present in the RDM associated with this architecture diagram file.
-The interface may be created manually (creating the interfaces, the ports, and setting its attributes), or the user may select the architecture box, right click, and select Wizards > Insert Interface, that will insert the interface, according to its definition in the RDM (and the user will only have to set the values of the additional parameters of the box, in case they exist).
+The interface may be created manually (creating the interfaces, the ports, and setting its attributes), or the user may select the architecture box, right click, and select Wizards > Insert Interface, which will insert the interface, according to its definition in the RDM (and the user will only have to set the values of the additional parameters of the box, in case they exist).

-Given an architecture, users may apply transformations to it, in order to derive architectures with desired properties (such as availability or efficiency).
+Given an architecture, users may apply transformations to it in order to derive architectures with desired properties (such as availability or efficiency).
 To apply a transformation, users should select the model elements to transform, and then right click, and select Wizards and the desired transformation.

 The following transformations are available:

 You can find a video here showing the derivation of an architecture.

 Interpretations allow users to associate behavior with boxes, and execute architectures.
 This behavior can specify the computation the box represents, in which case executing the architecture would result in an interpretor, but may also capture other properties of the boxes.
 A typical example is to use interpretations to estimate performance costs for architectures.